-Before any actual mining even takes place, prospectors need to locate diamond sources first.
-To hit pay dirt and get to the larger sized rough crystals, geologists follow the trail of secondary diamond sources to determine where the primary sources of pipe deposits are.
+Before any actual mining even takes place, prospectors need to locate the diamond sources first.
+Geologists do this by following the trail of secondary diamond sources (e.g. river beds) to determine where the primary sources of pipe deposits are.

-Even after extraction, the precious gem is still far from being set in an engagement ring.
-Rough stones are then sorted into various gem-quality categories and industrial-specific grades.
+Even after extraction, the rough diamond is still far from being set in an engagement ring.
+In heavily secured facilities, rough stones are sorted into various gem-quality categories and industrial-specific grades.
 Thereafter, the roughs are sold, cut, polished and commercialized.

-As you can imagine, the journey a rough diamond undergoes from its violent formation process to being mounted on an exquisite setting is long indeed and passes through many different channels.
+As you can imagine, the journey a rough diamond undergoes from its violent formation process to being mounted on an exquisite setting is a long process and passes through many different channels.